webrtc-security/webrtc-security.github.io/index.md

 **Viewpoint of the Telecom Network**

-By providing support to WebRTC, a telecom network should resonably expect not be exposed to increased security risk.
+By providing support to WebRTC, a telecom network should reasonably expect not be exposed to increased security risk.
 However, devices or software in the hands of consumers will inevitably be compromised by malicious parties.

-For this reason, all data received from untrusted sources (e.g. from consumer/users) must be validated, and the telecom network must assume that any data sent to the client will be obtained by malicious souces.
+For this reason, all data received from untrusted sources (e.g. from consumer/users) must be validated, and the telecom network must assume that any data sent to the client will be obtained by malicious sources.

 By adopting these two principles, a telecom provider must strive to make all reasonable attempts at protecting the consumer from their own mistakes that may compromise their own systems.